davidje13/Refacto/scripts/docker/overview.md

 You can access the tool at <http://localhost:5000/>.

 Note that by default, Docker binds ports to all addresses (`0.0.0.0`), meaning your application will also be available over the local network at your IP (unless blocked by a firewall).

+# Provisioning

+Refacto does not require much CPU or RAM allocated to run smoothly.
+You should be able to provision the minimum available CPU on your platform of choice, and at least 0.5GB RAM (provision 1GB if you expect very heavy usage).
+One area which can be improved by allocating more CPU is the password login: this will be noticeably faster with more CPU resource available.

 # Customising